Our eyes shape our perceptions about food. To get kids to try new foods, deconstructing meals may be the answer! Find out more.

 Research suggests that children are most attracted to food plates with more elements, colors, and patterns.
 As adults, we are not so different.
 Think about chefs at a restaurant (though probably not your favorite, local diner) who artfully arrange food on the plates they serve, balancing colors, negative space and contrasting textures like crunchy and smooth?
 The plate itself is their canvas and you are their art critic.

-How can we get our children to be more open to exploring new and different foods?
+How can we get our children with food allergies to be more open to exploring new and different foods?

 Nature is on our side…